 Democracy and the Principle of Cooperation

 Political systems have evolved over time.
-Thomas Hobbes (1651) argued that in each of us can be found a representation of general humanity and that all acts are ultimately self-serving--that in a state of nature, humans would behave completely selfishly.
+Thomas Hobbes (1651) argued that within each of us lies a representation of general humanity and that all acts are ultimately self-serving.
+He suggested that in a state of nature, humans would behave entirely selfishly.
 He concludes that humanity's natural condition is a state of perpetual war, fear, and amorality and that only government can hold a society together.
 He argued for the necessity and natural evolution of the social contract, a social construct in which individuals mutually unite into political societies, agreeing to abide by common rules and accept resultant duties to protect themselves and one another from whatever might come otherwise.
-His proposal however was not for a democratic order as we know it today but instead, he proposed a strong central government, one with the power of the biblical Leviathan (a sea creature), which would protect people from their own selfishness.
+His proposal however was not for a democratic order as we know it today instead, he proposed a strong central government, one with the power of the biblical Leviathan (a sea creature), which would protect people from their selfishness.
 Even though his prescription was not for a democratic order as we know it today, he acknowledged the need for cooperation within political societies.

-However, Paleo-political anthropology studies [1 ] have demonstrated that long before kingdoms and nation-states were established our ancestors had found ways to cooperate for human survival whether as hunter-gatherers or as settled agriculturalists.
+However, Paleo-political anthropology studies [1] have demonstrated that, long before kingdoms and nation-states were established, our ancestors had found ways to cooperate for human survival whether as hunter-gatherers or as settled agriculturalists.
 It is these forms of cooperation that precede Greek philosophers who are said to have discovered democracy (see Mathews,).
-Fukuyama [2] writes; “Human beings never existed in a pre-social state.
-The idea that human beings at one time existed as isolated individuals, who interacted either through anarchic violence (Hobbes) or in pacific ignorance of one another (Rousseau), is not correct”.
+Fukuyama [2] writes; "Human beings never existed in a pre-social state.
+The idea that human beings at one time existed as isolated individuals, who interacted either through anarchic violence (Hobbes) or in pacific ignorance of one another (Rousseau), is not correct".
 Democracy is a social rather than a political term to refer to a society marked by equality of social conditions with no ascriptive aristocracy, and all careers open to all citizens including the opportunities to be in government (Tocqueville 1835).
-The kind of democracy under discussion is the one which assumes that there is no one of us that will make the best decision for others-we have to figure it out for ourselves.
+The kind of democracy under discussion is the one that assumes that no one of us will make the best decision for others-we have to figure it out for ourselves.
 In other words, democracy is about learning together.

 Table 1-1 The Role of Associations